GoodforGod/dummymaker/README.md

 * *from* - minimum generated time (*01.01.1970* is default) in long UTC format.
 * *to* - maximum generated time (*01.01.3000* is default) in long UTC format.

+### **Auto Annotation**

+Use can use just *GenAuto* annotation on top of your class and library will automatically try to find suitable generators for your Dummy fields.
+Annotation provides just single embedded depth support.

+As simple as it can be.

+### **Embedded Annotation**

+*GenEmbedded* annotation used to mark complex object fields (like fields which also contain *Gen* annotations inside).

+Annotation support **depth** parameter, which indicates maximum depth of the Dummy from its root and can have 11 levels as maximum.

+Embedded fields are **NOT SUPPORTED** by any *exporter* in mean time.

 ### **Special Annotations**

 * ***GenForceExport*** allow to *force* export object field, even if it is not generated by *Gen*Annotation.